jrmlhermitte/jrmlhermitte.github.io/_posts/2025-07-03-gemini-mcp.md

 My name is Teal'c
 ```

-Gemini should figure that it might want to call the greeting tool, given the
+Gemini should determine that calling the greeting tool is appropriate, given the
 introduction.
 A request to call the tool should appear:
 ![confirmation](/images/greet_request.png)

-And it should hopefully have called the tool.
+The tool should successfully execute.
 ![tool_called](/images/greet_tool_called.png)

 ## Troubleshooting